, Mumbai campus

 Sivakami's broad research area includes Demography, Gender and Health.
 Her specific research areas of interest include Migration, Vulnerability and Access to Health Care; Sexual and Reproductive Health including Menarche and Menstrual Hygiene; Maternal and Child Health; Issues around Childlessness and Menopause; Health Consequences of Gender Based Violence; Impact of Programs and Polices Related to Women and Children.

-Ler Peggy, Sivakami M and Monarrez-Espino, Joel.
+Ler P, Sivakami M and Monarrez-Espino, Joel.
+2017.
 Prevalence and Factors Associated with Intimate Partner Violence Among Young Women Aged 15 to 24 Years in India – A Social-ecological Approach.
 Journal of Interpersonal Violence.
-Accepted.
+Published online on July 13.

-Adihyan S, Sivakami M and Jacob J. Positive and Negative Impacts on Caregivers of Children with Intellectual Disability.
+Adihyan S, Sivakami M and Jacob J. 2017.
+Positive and Negative Impacts on Caregivers of Children with Intellectual Disability.
 Disability, CBR and Inclusive Development.
-Accepted.
+Vol 28 (2).